 This month we travel to southern Australia for our intriguing “mammal of the month,” the common wombat.
-This chunky marsupial herbivore lives in forest, open woodland, heath and scrubland in Tasmania and along the southeast coast of mainland Australia.1 It’s an ardent burrower with a liking for its own company.1
+A solitary, fossorial marsupial herbivore, the common wombat lives in forest, open woodland, heath and scrubland in Tasmania and along the southeast coast of mainland Australia.1

 The common wombat’s scientific name is Vombatus ursinus, which recognizes the name’s Aboriginal origin, as well as this critter’s superficial similarity to a bear.1 Common wombats are about a metre long, weigh on average 26 kilograms (although very heavy individuals have weighed up to 39 kilograms), and have a large, naked nose, thick, coarse fur and small, rounded ears.1

 Although these wombats look somewhat like bears, they’re actually related to koalas, as are Australia’s other two wombat species, the northern and southern hairy-nosed wombats.2 Both Vilis and I recognized the koala-similarity in facial appearance, body shape and movement while watching common wombats in Narawntapu National Park in northern Tasmania.
 We were able to get so close, we could hear the sound of the wombats’ teeth ripping off blades of grass!

 In addition to grass, common wombats also eat tubers and sedges.3 These animals are mainly active in early morning, evening and during the night.3 Vilis and I saw them in the golden light of evening and early morning, the latter quite chilly in Tassie in March!